 Confirmation bias refers to our tendency to seek out evidence confirming what we already believe, viewing the facts and ideas we encounter as further confirmation.
 Confirmation bias also causes us to ignore any evidence that appears to support an opposing view.

-The halo effect refers to how our perception of a single trait can influence how we perceive other aspects, particularly when it comes to a person's personality.
+The halo effect refers to how our perception of a single trait can influence how we perceive other aspects, particularly regarding a person's personality.
 For example, when we consider a person to be physically attractive, this often determines how we evaluate their other qualities.

 Belief bias describes the tendency to judge an argument based on the plausibility of the conclusion, rather than the amount of evidence provided to support those conclusions during the argument.